mavlink/mavlink-devguide/en/services/ftp.md

 The File Transfer Protocol (FTP) enables file transfer over MAVLink.
 It supports common FTP operations like: reading, truncating, writing, removing and creating files, listing and removing directories.

+> [!NOTE]
-> **Note** MAVLink FTP implementation closely follows the design of the original internet [FTP protocol](https://en.wikipedia.org/wiki/File_Transfer_Protocol) in terms of the message structure, sequences, and the supported opcodes/operations.
+> MAVLink FTP implementation closely follows the design of the original internet [FTP protocol](https://en.wikipedia.org/wiki/File_Transfer_Protocol) in terms of the message structure, sequences, and the supported opcodes/operations.
 > Developers can read the Internet protocol RFCs to understand MAVLink FTP.

 The protocol follows a client-server pattern, where all commands are sent by the GCS (client),